sergiivelykodnyi/python-tkinter-snake-game/README.md

-# Snake game
+# Python Tcl/Tk GUI toolkit applications

-Snake game implemented using the Python Tcl/Tk GUI toolkit.
+This repository contains a simple implementation of the classic apps using the Python Tcl/Tk GUI toolkit.